A Month Of Blessings: Sharing The Experience Of Ramadan With Your Teams

 ‘Captify Voices’ spotlights employees from across the business as they reflect on their experiences, educate and inspire action around Diversity and Inclusion, particularly around historical and religious holidays.

-In the second release of the series, Aisha Malik, Captify’s Process Excellence and Enablement Lead reflects on how Captify is participating in Ramadan and how people can learn about Ramadan by taking part in fasting.
+In the second release of the series, Aisha Hassan, Captify’s Process Excellence and Enablement Lead, reflects on how Captify is participating in Ramadan and how people can learn about Ramadan by taking part in fasting.

 What is Ramadan?

 - One of the Five Pillars of Islam and the 9th month of the Islamic calendar

 - Muslims around the world fast for 29 or 30 days (depending on the sighting of the new moon)

 - Fasting takes place between dawn to dusk, where a pre-dawn meal is eaten and then, at dusk, families will break their fasts together

 - Not only do Muslims refrain from food and drink, but also smoking, sexual relations, and any inappropriate behaviour.
 Fasting is obligatory for all adult Muslims, however, those who are pregnant, breastfeeding, menstruating, unwell, taking medication, or of old age, are exempt